15 Famous Churches in Barcelona Spain You Must Visit

 📍 Location: Google Maps

-This church held a special place in the heart of the famous architect Antoni Gaudí, who visited daily for several years.
+This church also held a special place in the heart of the famous architect Antoni Gaudí, who visited daily for several years.

 11. Santa Anna Church